andreasdominik/Susi/docs/src/pages/install.md

   `/opt/Snowboy/rpi-arm-raspbian-8.0-1.3.0/hotword_susi.py`)
 * `model_path` and `model` define the hotword model to be used.
-* `notification` is useful for debugging: if "true", the specified sound file will be played every time the detector is toggeled on.
+* `notification` is useful for debugging: if "true", the specified sound file will be played every time the detector is toggled on.

 #### [record]
 Configuration of the record daemon.